DominikMe/acs-emulator/README.md

 * Build and run the `AcsEmulatorApi` project

+* You can use the `Try it` feature in the Swagger editor send requests against the API

 * Use `"endpoint=https://localhost/;accessKey=pw=="` as your connection string when instantiating Azure Communication Services SDK service clients.

 * Use the Identity SDK with the localhost connection string and create users and tokens as usual.
 Use the created token to instantiate the Chat SDK.

 * When running the JavaScript SDKs with Node.JS add `NODE_TLS_REJECT_UNAUTHORIZED="0"` as an env variable

+* You can also use endpoint `https://localhost/` to run the Live Preview of the UI library's [Chat composite](https://azure.github.io/communication-ui-library/?path=/story/composites-chat-joinexistingchatthread--join-existing-chat-thread).
+First, create two users with tokens and use one of the users to create a chat thread with the other user.
+Then, you can open two tabs side by side and fill in the the respective user, token, thread id and endpoint for each.

+* You can browse the emulator data by navigating to `acs-emulator-ui`, run `npm install` and `npm run start` and open the localhost web app url that gets printed to the console

+* To reset the emulator entirely and clear its data and state, delete the `AcsEmulator.db` file

 ## Enable real-time notifications for Chat